 In May 2011, the FASB issued authoritative accounting guidance that amended wording used to describe many of the requirements in measuring fair value and disclosing information about fair value measurements.
 The changes are not intended to change the application of the requirements of fair value measurement, but to clarify the application and disclosure of information.
 The amendments to the accounting guidance also establish a common approach with International Financial Reporting Standards ("IFRS").
 The guidance is to be applied prospectively for entities interim and annual reporting periods beginning after December 15, 2011.
-The adoption of this amendment is not expected to have a material effect on our financial statements.
+The adoption of this amendment is not expected to have a material effect on our condensed consolidated financial statements.

 In June 2011, the FASB issued authoritative accounting guidance on improving comparability, consistency, and transparency of items reported in other comprehensive income.
 The guidance eliminates the option to present components of other comprehensive income as part of the statement of changes in stockholders' equity and requires either a single continuous statement of comprehensive income or in two separate but consecutive statements.
 In a single continuous statement, the entity is required to present the components of net income and total net income, the components of other comprehensive income and a total for other comprehensive income, along with the total of comprehensive income in that statement.
 In the two-statement approach, the first statement should present total net income and its components followed consecutively by a second statement that should present total other comprehensive income, the components of other comprehensive income, and the total of comprehensive income.
 The accounting guidance also establishes a common approach with IFRS.
-The guidance is to be applied retrospectively for public entities interim and annual reporting periods beginning after December 15, 2011 and nonpublic entities after December 15, 2012, and thereafter.
-The adoption of this amendment is not expected to have a material effect on our financial statements, but will require a change in the presentation of comprehensive income from the notes of our financial statements, where it is currently disclosed, to the face of our financial statements.
+The guidance is to be applied retrospectively for interim and annual reporting periods beginning after December 15, 2011 for public entities and after December 15, 2012 for nonpublic entities.
+The adoption of this amendment is not expected to have a material effect on our condensed consolidated financial statements, but will require a change in the presentation of comprehensive income from the notes of our condensed consolidated financial statements.